catalyst-cloud/catalystcloud-docs/source/compute/compute-bp.rst

 Automatic restart on failure
 ****************************

-When server failures occur, the Catalyst Cloud will attempt to restart the affected compute instances on a healthy server to minimize their downtime.
+When server failures occur, Catalyst Cloud will attempt to restart the affected compute instances on a healthy server to minimize their downtime.

 To benefit from this feature, your application must be configured and prepared to start automatically and resume its normal operation at boot time and your guest operating system to respond to ACPI power events.
-The operating system images supplied by Catalyst or our partners already have ACPI configured to respond to power events by default.
+The operating system images supplied by Catalyst Cloud or our partners already have ACPI configured to respond to power events by default.